The best flexible pricing strategies for SaaS businesses

 Before we get into the details, remember two key goals when finding your ideal SaaS cost structure:

-So, how do you go about pricing for SaaS products and presenting them to customers?
+So, how do you approach pricing SaaS products and presenting them to customers?
 Read on for a breakdown of the best pricing strategies for SaaS businesses.

 Find the right technology to support your subscription business

 First things first.
-Before you decide on the pricing model that’s right for your business, you need to put financial infrastructure in place that will allow you to collect recurring revenue simply and cost-effectively.
+Before deciding on the pricing model that’s right for your business, you need to establish a financial infrastructure that allows you to collect recurring revenue efficiently and cost-effectively.

 Here’s where Airwallex can help.

-Plug our software into your online store to set up and manage multiple subscription plans easily.
+Integrate our software with your online store to easily set up and manage multiple subscription plans.
 Our technology handles the complex subscription logic, so all you need to do is sit back and let your recurring revenue roll in.

 What is SaaS pricing?

-In sum, SaaS pricing involves charging customers a regular subscription fee to use your SaaS product, usually monthly or annually
+In summary, SaaS pricing involves charging customers a regular subscription fee to use the SaaS product, typically on a monthly or annual basis.

-Finding the appropriate SaaS fees to charge depends on many factors, such as your revenue goals, customer personae and marketing strategy.
-Of course, you’re also finding what pricing model and strategies best attract, retain and incentivize customers.
+Determining the appropriate SaaS fees to charge depends on several factors, including your revenue goals, customer personas, and marketing strategy.
+Of course, you’re also finding what pricing model and strategies best attract, retain, and incentivize customers.

 Ultimately, you want customers to feel like they’re getting exactly what they pay for (and maybe more) — the cost-to-value ratio or benefit-cost ratio.
 When you find a pricing model and strategy that offers a sound cost-to-value ratio, you’ve probably hit your target.

-However, the cost-to-value ratio can be difficult for SaaS businesses to determine because their production costs differ.
-As opposed to traditional product prices, which depend on materials and labor, SaaS prices depend more on skill, time and functionality.
+However, determining the cost-to-value ratio can be challenging for SaaS businesses, as their production costs vary.
+Unlike traditional product prices, which depend on materials and labor, SaaS prices are more closely tied to skill, time, and functionality.

 Oddly enough, that’s also the beauty of SaaS pricing – situations change, and your prices can change alongside them.
 Plus, businesses often combine models and/or strategies.